YiTaoMa/HotDesking/README.md

 #### Unit Tests Notes:

-- Run unit tests before modify/add/delete any accounts/bookings/seats through the add/delete/update functions And do not run unit tests after modify/add/delete accounts/bookings/seats through the add/delete/update functions.
+- Run unit tests before modify/add/delete any existing accounts/bookings/seats through the add/delete/update functions
+  And do not run unit tests after modify/add/delete existing accounts/bookings/seats through the add/delete/update functions.
 - DO NOT modify/delete existing data in the database.
+- You can do what ever you want with new created account, and their bookings (note: but lock down a seat will delete all booking records & whitelist records related to this seat)
 - Model Unit Test: Employee ID: 77777 & 77778 & 88888 & 11111 used for test
     - DO NOT MODIFY THIS ACCOUNT AND RELATED BOOKING INFORMATION!!
     - If changed, Tests will fail.